CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Experimental Validation

 \subsubsection{Cross-Topology Transfer: Identity-Centric Detection (Lateral Movement)}

-Lateral movement (LM) detection is an identity-centric deviation task: it detects abnormal interaction patterns between persistent entities (e.g., users, hosts, processes).
-This makes it an appropriate first test of CSTS, whose design stabilizes entity identity and typed relationships across environments.
+Lateral movement detection is an identity-centric deviation task: it detects abnormal interaction patterns among persistent users, hosts, credentials, and processes.
+This makes it a natural first test of CSTS, whose central design goal is to stabilize entity identity and typed relationships across environments.
 To evaluate transfer, models are trained on EnvA and evaluated both in-domain (EnvA) and cross-domain (EnvB).
 Transfer degradation is defined as the performance difference between in-domain and out-of-domain evaluation.